jenny-alexander/ante-up/README.md

 # ![image of ante-up logo](./public/images/ante_up_welcome.png)

+## Run the app here: <https://calm-basin-24164.herokuapp.com/>

 ## Description

-* Ante Up is a full stack web application that gives kids the ability to track their allowances and chores.
+* Ante Up is a **responsive** full stack web application that gives kids the ability to track their allowances and chores.
 * There will be 4 phases of development:

   * Login/Register functionality: